We’re in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

 - Word Processor Integration API

 - The LibreOffice plugin implements the word processor integration API by acting as a server for a simple TCP/IP protocol.
-If out-of-process communication mechanisms such as COM and AppleScript are unavailable, new word processor plugins can implement this protocol instead.
+If out-of-process communication mechanisms such as COM and AppleScript as well as HTTP messaging protocol is not available, the TCP/IP protocol can be used instead.